 FIRE AND MAJOR INCIDENTS

-22 In case of a Fire, Explosion, or other Major Incident, the OOD, the Senior Club Officer or Official present, or the person in charge of any organised session, should consider the need to evacuate the Club Buildings and Club Compound, as well as informing the appropriate Emergency Services.
+22 In case of a Fire, Explosion, or other Major Incident, the Race Officer, the Duty Officer, the Senior Club Officer or Official present, or the person in charge of any organised session, should consider the need to evacuate the Club Buildings and Club Compound, as well as informing the appropriate Emergency Services.
 The Emergency Assembly Point is the nearest car park - see Major Incident Plan (kept by the First Aid Box in the Clubhouse).
 Any incident involving any of the emergency services attending the Club shall be formally reported to the Executive Committee by the person in charge.
 No statement will be made to the press without the authorisation of an Executive Committee Member.

 RESTRICTIONS ON THE USE OF CLUB FACILITIES

 23 Recreational sailing is not allowed on days when Working Parties are held for the purpose of maintaining the Club premises.

 24 Open Meeting Days shall be restricted to a maximum of 15 days in any calendar year.
 No Club racing or recreational sailing will only be permitted with prior agreement of the Executive.
 Prior to each Open Day there will be a communication to Club members explaining what is permitted on that day.

 25 No angling is allowed from the Lakeshore within the Club Compound.
 Anglers who are authorised under the licence granted by the Club to the South Cerney Angling Club may angle from the Lakeshore outside the Club Compound.